SSWConsulting/SSW.Rules.Content/rules/customize-dynamics-user-experience/rule.md

 <!--endintro-->

 PCF controls let you use your favourite web technologies to develop customized components.
 You can use React, Angular, Bootstrap, web apis and more 😎.
-You no longer have to worry about learning new and confusing frameworks, simply dive in with what you are comfortable with!
+You no longer have to worry about learning new and confusing frameworks, you've got the power back in your hands!